ColeComfort/SPL/README.md

 SPL is a **flat assembly** for stabiliser-style circuits and classical affine wiring.
 No functions.
 No branching.
 A program is an optional `context` followed by statements.
 The **domain** is fixed by the context and never changes; statements only append or transform **outputs**.

 > SPL++ is a separate high-level language with its own syntax and compiler.
-Do not mix syntax.
+Experimental and not well-tested

 ---